BrenoFariasdaSilva/Worked-Example-Miner/Gemini/README.md

 - Make sure you don't have whitespaces in the path of the project, otherwise it will not work.
 - To enhance the readability of the code, please note that the files adhere to a Bottom-Up approach in function ordering.
 This means that each function is defined above the function that calls it.
 - All of the Scripts have a `Makefile`that handles virtual environment creation, dependencies installation and script execution.
 You can run the scripts by using the `make` command, as shown in the `How to use` section.
-- All of the Scripts usually output an estimated time of the script execution, based on things like the number of commits of the repository, the number of classes or methods to be analyzed, etc. But this is just an estimate, the actual time does vary a lot depending on the machine you're using, on what is running on the machine, and many other factors.
-- The execution of this scripts will take a long time and store a lot of data, so make sure you have enough space in your disk and be patient.
-Example: Running all the scrips only for `Apache Kafka` generates a total of 115 GB of data.
-- Why is `metrics_changes.py` isn't fully parallelized?
-Because, for example, for running for `Apache Kafka` it uses so much CPU and RAM that it crashed in my Ryzen 7 3800X with 32GB of RAM and there is also a lot of I/O to the disk.
-I tried creating a thread for process each repository, just like i did for `code_metrics.py`, but most of the times it just crashes after a minute running.
-Talking about the `code_metrics.py`, the most performance i could take from it was, as said, to create a thread to process each repository, therefore it isn't possible to parallelize inside the processing of the repository, as the result of the iteration number `x` depends on the result since the `first iteration until x-1`.
-If you want to parallelize something in order to improve performance, feel free to do it, i'll be glad aproving your pull request.
-Also, if the `code_metrics.py` crashes in the middle of the execution, you can just run it again, as it will verify if the ck metrics are already calculated and where it stopped, so it will continue from where it stopped.

 ## Setup